Shuba Jay: Personal life

 Jay met her Dutch future husband, Paul Goes, during a holiday in Vietnam.
 Shortly after her marriage in 2010, Jay became an advocate for breastfeeding and home birthing.
 The home birth of her daughter Kaela was reported in local media.
 According to The Wall Street Journal, she was known to her fans as "Shuba Jay".

 She was recognised by Prestige Magazine as one of Malaysia's top 40 individuals under the age of 40.

 Death

-Jay and her family were on board Malaysia Airlines Flight 17 when it was shot down on 17 July 2014, killing all people on board.
+Jay and her family were on board Malaysia Airlines Flight 17 when it was shot down by Russian mercenaries during the war in Dunbas on 17 July 2014, killing all people on board.
 Many local actors and film directors expressed shock at her sudden death, which took place just two days after her 38th birthday.

 Newsbook published an interview with the husband of her husband's sister.
 According to the interview, Jay was a well-known actress in Malaysia who wanted to continue working on her career outside of her home country.

 The bodies of Shuba Jay and her family arrived in Malaysia on 2 September, and funeral rites were conducted the same day at the Nirvana Memorial Centre.